Time Management Skills

 Why Are Time Management Skills Important?

-A lack of time management skills affects both the organization and the individual.
+A lack of time management skills seriously affects both the organization and the individual.

-All businesses are subject to time limitations, and most employees have tasks that must be completed within these limitations.
-When a worker does not deliver on time, this affects the entire organization.
-Similarly, if an employee needs to rush to finish a task on time, the quality of their efforts often suffers.
+All businesses are subject to time limitations, and employees must be proficient at prioritizing tasks that need to be completed within these limitations.
+When a worker does not deliver on time, this impacts the entire organization.
+Similarly, if an employee needs to rush to finish urgent tasks on time, the quality of their efforts often suffers.
 When other workers need to compensate for late delivery and/or poor quality, stress levels increase for these coworkers, even if they are proficient with their own tasks.

 Of course, an employee who submits late or substandard work also suffers stress.
-In addition, weak time management skills tends to leave workers with less personal time and a poor reputation, and reduces their confidence when considering taking on new responsibilities.
+Plus, weak time management skills cause a lack of work-life balance and a poor reputation and reduce an employee’s confidence when considering taking on new responsibilities.

 Examples of Time Management Skills

 One way to explain time management skills is as a process, each step of which involves a complementary activity.
 The frequency with which a person runs through the process varies, but going through each step at the same time once per week is common.
-In addition, it often happens that this process needs to be revisited every time a new task comes along:
+It often happens that this process needs to be revisited every time a new task comes along:

 Planning

 This step involves composing a list of all the tasks that need to be performed.
 One aspect of this phase is knowing about all of the tasks under the responsibility of the employee.
-This may include work assigned by superiors or which needs to be delegated to inferiors; these activities involve associated skills such as communication and leadership.
+This may include important tasks assigned by superiors or that need to be delegated to inferiors; these activities involve associated skills such as communication and leadership

 Prioritizing